Background

 Lao Cai, Yen Bai, Hue, Quang Nam, and Bac Lieu

-- Increased public and private sector financing mechanisms for MSMEs, owned or managed by women, including women’s informal business gender bonds.
+The project will increase public and private sector financing mechanisms for MSMEs owned or managed by women, including informal business gender bonds.

 - Approximately 65 organizations receive grants and demonstrate improvement in capacity